Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Generalization of attention-based matcher

 \subsection{Baseline setup and results}

-We study the generalization of attention-based matcher with a simple baseline that applies existing LightGlue model to novel features.
-Given a LightGlue model trained for feature $F_A$ and any feature detector $F_B$ that outputs the keypoint position $P$, we sample the corresponding descriptor from feature map of $F_A$.
-We feed location $P$ and feature descriptions (denoted as $F_{A,B}$) to pre-trained LightGlue model trained for $F_A$.
+We study the generalization of the attention-based matcher with a simple baseline that applies existing LightGlue model to novel features.
+Given a LightGlue model trained for feature $F_A$ and any feature detector $F_B$ that outputs the keypoint position $P$, we sample the corresponding descriptor from the feature map of $F_A$.
+We feed location $P$ and feature descriptions (denoted as $F_{A,B}$) to the pre-trained LightGlue model trained for $F_A$.

-We run such baseline on MegaDepth-1500 \cite{li2018megadepth} dataset for two-view relative pose estimation task.
-The pose accuracy measured with AUC@ 5\degree /10 \degree is shown in \Cref{fig-gene}.
+We run the baseline on MegaDepth-1500~\cite{li2018megadepth} dataset for two-view relative pose estimation task.
+The pose accuracy measured with AUC@ 5$^\circ$ /10$^\circ$ is shown in \cref{fig-gene}.
 Different detectors exhibit varying performances when matched with off-the-shelf models, indicating such baseline doesn't always work out-of-the-box.

-XFeat detector \cite{potje2024xfeat} is designed to be faster alternative to DISK/SuperPoint.
-It can be matched pretty well with off-the-shelf ALIKED matcher (62.3/76.0 @AUC 5\degree/10\degree).
+XFeat detector~\cite{potje2024xfeat} is designed to be a faster alternative to DISK/SuperPoint.
+It can be matched reasonably well with off-the-shelf ALIKED matcher (62.3/76.0, AUC@5$^\circ$/10$^\circ$).
 For reference, the accuracy of the XFeat features matched with nearest neighbor matching is only 42.8/57.1.
-SIFT detector with the specialist LightGlue model for SIFT descriptors achieves accuracy of 59.2 @ AUC 5° \cite{lindenberger2023lightglue}.
+SIFT detector with the specialist LightGlue model for SIFT descriptors achieves accuracy of 59.2 (AUC@5$^\circ$)~\cite{lindenberger2023lightglue}.
 When replacing the SIFT matcher with SuperPoint or ALIKED matchers, the respective results are 56.3 ($\downarrow$2.9) and 58.6 ($\downarrow$0.6).
-These results are encouraging, considering that SuperPoint primarily focuses on corners, while SIFT is designed to detect blobs and all models weights for frozen.
+These results are encouraging, considering that SuperPoint primarily focuses on corners, while SIFT is designed to detect blobs and all model weights are frozen.